Gulab Singh

-Maharaja Gulab Singh Jamwal (21 October 1792 – 30 June 1857) was the first Maharaja of Jammu and Kashmir and the founder of the Dogra dynasty.
-Originally a commander of the Sikh Empire, he sided with the British in the First Anglo-Sikh War and briefly became prime minister of the Sikh Empire in 1846.
-In the same year he signed the Treaty of Amritsar with the British, establishing the state of Jammu and Kashmir under the suzerainty of the British Raj; this treaty formalized the transfer of all lands that were ceded by the Sikhs to the British in the Treaty of Lahore.
+Gulab Singh (21 October 1792 – 30 June 1857) was the first maharaja of Jammu and Kashmir.
+A member of the Dogra dynasty, he was originally a commander and noble in the Sikh Empire.
+He sided with the British in the First Anglo-Sikh War and briefly became prime minister of the Sikh court in 1846.
+In the same year he signed the treaty of Amritsar with the British, establishing the state of Jammu and Kashmir under the suzerainty of the British Raj; this treaty formalized the transfer of all lands that were ceded by the Sikhs to the British in the treaty of Lahore.